enkidevs/curriculum/python-playground-questions/python-playground-core/arithmetic-operation/arithmetic-operation.md

 ## Content

-How would you write a program that will either add, subtract, multiply or divide two numbers?
+How would you write a program that will add, subtract, multiply or divide two numbers?
 The output should contain a message along with the result.

 It's up to you to choose which operation to use and what the message will be.